 - Seattle Times’s “Books to Look Forward to in 2018”

 When I started this blog, I knew I would eventually devote a post to this book, one of Kristin Hannah’s best books (along with The Nightingale and Firefly Lane!).
 Get inspired by Kristin Hannah’s Alaska book below with a brief summary, review, and playlist.

-Kristin Hannah is one of the best historical fiction authors of 20+ popular novels, including the unforgettable #1 New York Times bestselling World War II novel, The Nightingale, which is being adapted to a movie.
+Kristin Hannah is one of the best historical fiction authors of 20+ popular novels, including the unforgettable #1 New York Times bestselling World War II novel, The Nightingale, which is being adapted into a movie.

-Summary / Review of The Great Alone
+Summary and Review of The Great Alone

 “It was otherworldly somehow, magical in its vast expanse.
 An incomparable landscape.”Kristin Hannah, “The Great Alone”